-WHAT DID THE ADAMS COUNTY COMMUNITY IDENTIFY AS MAJOR NEEDS RELATED TO ACCESS TO CARE?[®]
+WHAT DID THE ADAMS COUNTY COMMUNITY IDENTIFY AS MAJOR NEEDS RELATED TO ACCESS TO CARE?8

-Community members listed the following access-to-care issues: untreated mental health conditions or substance use disorders, difficulty accessing affordable health care services, limited availability of timely appointments, and difficulty connecting with health care staff due to language obstacles.
+Community members listed the following access-to-care issues: untreated mental health conditions or substance use disorders, difficulty accessing affordable health care services, limited availability of timely appointments, and difficulty connecting with health care staff due to language barriers.
 We also heard:

-- There is too little culturally humble and linguistically \rightarrow appropriate care - There are too few and/or inaccessible specialty \rightarrow services, including geriatric care - There are not enough mental or behavioral health \rightarrow providers and resources to meet the need - People are not able to get care as guickly as they \rightarrow need it (resulting in going without care or misuse of the emergency department) - There are limited methods of delivering care (insufficient telehealth services and after/alternativehours care).
+- → There is too little culturally humble and linguistically appropriate care - → There are too few and/or inaccessible specialty services, including geriatric care - → There are not enough mental or behavioral health providers and resources to meet the need - → People are not able to get care as quickly as they need it (resulting in going without care or misuse of the emergency department) - → There are limited methods of delivering care (insufficient telehealth services and after/alternativehours care).